meligo/ordina-jworks.github.io/_posts/2017-06-07-secure-your-microservices.md

 Spring security provides us method based access control where you have the ability to use SPEL expressions as an authorization mechanism.
 There is a lot of options to use for method security but for now we will see the most common ones.

-For the full list: [SPEL](https://docs.spring.io/spring-security/site/docs/3.0.x/reference/el-access.html)
+For the full list: [Spring Expression Language](https://docs.spring.io/spring-security/site/docs/3.0.x/reference/el-access.html)

 ##### @PreAuthorize
 Most commonly used, PreAuthorize will decide whether a method can actually be invoked or not.